rhiannonbar/GISC420/README.md

 Locations trialed have been selected based on the importance of viewsheds in the siting and location of development.

 #### Potential Locations to Trial:
-- Queenstown-Lakes, New Zealand
-- Wellington, New Zealand
-- Highlands, Scotland
+Wellington, New Zealand - we ended up choosing Wellington since there was a 1m DEM available and we both have experience with the area.

 #### Tasks
 1) Find appropriate DEM